 • timely removal of adenoids prevents otitis media and hearing loss;

-• adenoids consist entirely of lymphoid tissue, participate in the synthesis of special cells - lymphocytes, which are necessary to ensure local immunity (their removal will make the nasopharynx more vulnerable to dangerous bacterial and viral microorganisms);
+• adenoids consist entirely of lymphoid tissue, participate in the synthesis of special cells - lymphocytes, which are necessary to provide local immunity (their removal will make the nasopharynx more vulnerable to dangerous bacterial and viral microorganisms);

 • there is no breathing through the nose, the child tries to inhale, but the lymphoid tissue blocks the lumen of the respiratory canal;